Nantucket Daytrip | Nantucket, Massachusetts

 Our perfect Nantucket daytrip starts with breakfast and the whaling museum, and ends with dinner and the quintessential island sunset.
 But that’s not all…read on to learn our picks for the perfect summer day on Nantucket, Massachusetts.

-Take it slow on Nantucket, look around, and savor the island’s flavor.
+Take it slow, look around, and savor the island’s flavor.

 MORNING: Nantucket is one of the most bike-friendly islands in New England, and you can access the entire span on pedal power alone.
 Of course, a bike isn’t mandatory.
 You can make a day of walking around Nantucket Town and then take a taxi to Siasconset or Madaket.
 But going by bike lets you really feel the island.

 Your first Nantucket daytrip decision is the ferry.
 The Steamship Authority‘s Fast Ferry boats depart at 8:00 a.m. and will have you to the island in an hour.
 Hy-Line Cruises also runs a fast boat; 6:30 a.m. is the early one, with another at 9:10.
 Both sail out of Hyannis Harbor, and you’ll pay for parking.
 Alternatively, if you’re willing to spend 20 more minutes onboard, you can park for free on Freedom Cruise Line‘s boat out of Saquatucket Harbor in Harwich Port (leaves at 8:00 a.m.).

 You’ll arrive at Nantucket Harbor, conveniently sited in the heart of town.
 If you haven’t brought your own bike, head over to Cook’s Cycle Shop on nearby South Beach Street, where rentals are considerably less expensive than those on Steamboat Wharf.
 You can also rent mopeds or Jeeps, if that’s more your speed.